saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 sasl.mechs                                  -> EXTERNAL
 ```

-2. Upload user certificates:
+2. Upload CA certificate:

 In the Openfire admin Web interface, navigate to Server -> TLS/SSL certificates

 In the section "Trust store used for connections from clients", navigate to "Manage store contents", then click on "import form"

-Then, copy over the user certificate (the myusername.crt file as described above).
-Set the username "myusername" as the alias, and save
+Then, copy over the CA's certificate (the myCA.pem file as described above).
+Set the CA's name as the alias, and save

 ## EdgeVPN configuration